MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 :::image type="content" source="media/transform.png" alt-text="Screenshot of transform message with Power Query Online.":::

 1. You can insert data into Dataverse by using HTTP requests or the Dataverse connector **Insert** action.
-If you're doing more than one insert and want to improve performance, wrap the inserts into a changeset so that the requests are in a transaction batch.
+If you're doing more than one insert and you want to improve performance, wrap the inserts into a changeset so that the requests are in a transaction batch.

 :::image type="content" source="media/InsertImages.png" alt-text="Screenshot of insert messages flow.":::

-1. If you want your flow to raise a business event, you can use the **Raise Business Event** child flow.
+1. If you want your flow to raise a business event, use the **Raise Business Event** child flow.
 Add the following details.

     1. **BusinessEventName**: Name of the event that you want raised.